Typical and atypical properties of periodic Teichmueller geodesics: Introduction

 \begin{theo} \begin{enumerate} \item For $\epsilon >0$ the set $\{\gamma\in \Gamma\mid \vert \alpha_i(\gamma)-\kappa_i\vert <\epsilon\}$ $(1\leq i\leq g)$ is typical. \item The set of all $\gamma\in \Gamma$ such that the trace field of $[A(\gamma)]$ is totally real, of degree $g$ over $\mathbb{Q}$, and $G(\gamma)=(\mathbb{Z}/2\mathbb{Z})^g\rtimes\Sigma_g$ is typical. \end{enumerate} \end{theo}

+The proof of Theorem \ref{theolyapunov} uses a result on the Zariski closure of the image under the map $\Psi$ of pseudo-Anosov mapping classes obtained from the first return map of the Teichm\"uller flow on ${\cal Q}$ to a small contractible flow box in ${\cal Q}$.
+Although our viewpoint is a bit different, this discussion can be translated into properties of the \emph{Rauzy-Veech group} of ${\cal Q}$ and yields the following result which was conjectured by Zorich \cite{Z99}.

+\begin{cor} The Rauzy-Veech group of any component of a stratum is a Zariski dense subgroup of $Sp(2g,\mathbb{Z})$. \end{cor}

+For hyperelliptic strata, Avila, Matheus and Yoccoz \cite{AMY16} showed that the Rauzy-Veech group is a subgroup of $Sp(2g,\mathbb{Z})$ of finite index.
+In Proposition \ref{surjectivity} we observe that for strata with at least one simple zero, the Rauzy Veech group coincides with $Sp(2g,\mathbb{Z})$.
+Theorem \ref{monodromy} is a more precise version of Corollary \ref{zorich} which is valid for \emph{affine invariant manifolds} as well.

-By the groundbreaking work of Eskin, Mirzakhani and Mohammadi \cite{EMM13}, the closure of an orbit for the $SL(2,\mathbb{R})$-action on ${\cal Q}$ is an affine invariant manifold.
+By the groundbreaking work of Eskin, Mirzakhani and Mohammadi \cite{EMM15}, such affine invariant manifolds are precisely the closures of orbits for the $SL(2,\mathbb{R})$-action on ${\cal Q}$.
 Examples of non-trivial orbit closures are arithmetic \emph{Teichm\"uller curves}.
 They arise from branched covers of the torus, and they are dense in any stratum of abelian differentials.
 Other examples of orbit closures different from entire components of strata can be constructed using more general branched coverings.